eric-unc/a7-groovy-widget/README.md

 # a7-groovy-widget
-Porting the example widget of a7 to Groovy
+Porting the example widget of a7 to Groovy.
+The example game was made by my professor, KMP.